Liu Yiqian: Art collecting

+In 2011, Liu combined two separate pieces by Qi Baishi to make Eagle Standing on Pine Tree, which sold at auction for over $65 million USD through China Guardian.
+The sale gained international attention after the successful bidder refused to pay, claiming that the painting was a forgery.

-In April 2014, Liu paid HK$281.24 million (US$36.3 million) for a 500-year-old Ming dynasty doucai chicken cup.
+In April 2014, Liu paid HK$281.24 million ($36.3 million USD) for a 500-year-old Ming dynasty doucai chicken cup.

-In March 2015, he paid HK$348 million (US$45 million) for a 600-year-old embroidered silk thangka (tapestry) that was commissioned by the Yongle Emperor of the Ming dynasty.
+In March 2015, he paid HK$348 million ($45 million USD) for a 600-year-old embroidered silk thangka (tapestry) that was commissioned by the Yongle Emperor of the Ming dynasty.
 It was a record high price for a Chinese work of art sold by an international auction house.
 Later that month, he bought an antique Tibetan bronze yogi sitting in the lotus position at an auction at Sotheby's in New York.

 In April 2015, he paid US$14.7 million for a Guan ware vase from the Southern Song dynasty.

 In November 2015, he bought Italian painter Amedeo Modigliani's Nu couché (1917–18), a widely known painting of a reclining nude woman, for US$170.4 million, the second-highest price for an artwork at auction, in a volatile sale at Christie's in New York.
 He paid for the painting with his American Express Centurion card.